amferraboli/amferraboli/README.md

 Gardening is a getaway to nature and to slowing down, as a byproduct one can have organic food collected.

 🎵
-Music is connected to happiness, and I love how it makes me more inspired and concentrated during almost all activities.
+Music is related to the feeling of spark, and I love how it makes me more inspired and concentrated during almost all activities.

 🧑‍🍳
 Cooking healthy and tasty food is good for the body and the mind; I love to explore ingredients and to feel I am capable of reproducing recipes or creating new ones.